pramnora/julia/README.md

 1> You just download the appropriate file: Windows 64 bit installer/-etc.
 2> Then, you left double click on the set up file after it's finished downloading
-3> Next, you will be offered 3 options...run Julia/show folder/show docs...I selected all 3 of these.
+3> Once set up is finished, you will be offered 3 options...run Julia/show folder/show docs...I selected all 3 of these.

 ...moving over to the black screen DOS window I typed in my first line of Julia code...
 >> julia>println("Hello, world!")